Despite Pandemic, State Credit Quality Outlook Updated to Stable: Conning’s 2021 Municipal Credit Report

-The report uses 13 credit indicators to compare state credit quality and assigns a ranking, with #1 being the highest and #50 being the lowest.
-The methodology for the 2020 edition placed more emphasis on population changes and taxes, reflecting how the two influence each other.
-Additionally, the report analyzed state revenue sources and examined which states performed well during the most recent economic expansion.
+The report analyzed 13 metrics indicative of state credit health to calculate and assign state rankings, with #1 being the highest and #50 being the lowest.
+The methodology for the 2021 edition continued to place more emphasis on population changes and taxes, a change made in last year’s report, reflecting how the two influence each other.
+The report also examined unemployment rates, reserves, and gross domestic product growth by state, among other factors.

 * * *